 Python.
 It does no magic or rocket science, so you can

 read the config file directly if you wish.

-Commit and push the code in your repository and tag it with normal version tag.
+Commit and push the code in your repository and tag it with a normal version tag.
 This will trigger a build on Travis CI and automatically deploy the new version into KBC.
-Keep in mind that after the deploy it may take up to 5 minutes for the update to propagate to all KBC instances.
+Keep in mind that after the deployment, it may take up to 5 minutes for the update to propagate to all KBC instances.

-To verify that the parameters work, simply edit the component configuration in KBC and paste in for example:
+To verify that the parameters work, simply edit the component configuration in KBC and paste in, for example:

 Run the component and examine the job results.
 In the